sophearyrin-dev/pos-micro-services/README.md

 - Topic: A category or feed name to which messages are sent by producers and from which messages are received by consumers.
 - Partition: Topics are split into partitions for scalability and fault tolerance.
 - Offset: A unique identifier for each message in a partition, used by consumers to keep track of their reading position.
+-
+**A pipeline in CI/CD**
+   (Continuous Integration and Continuous Deployment) is an automated sequence of processes that developers use to build, test, and deploy software.
+It ensures that every code change is verified, integrated, and deployed efficiently and reliably, reducing manual intervention.